conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

 In this post we will setup our project.

-**You do not need to do this yourself - you can just check out the code from [GitHub](https://github.com/conradakunga/UploadFileManager) like so:**
+**You do not carry out the steps outlined in this post yourself - you can just check out the code from [GitHub](https://github.com/conradakunga/UploadFileManager) like so:**

 ```bash
 git clone https://github.com/conradakunga/UploadFileManager.git